OfficeDev/office-js-docs-pr/reference/shared/officeui.displayDialog.md

 |[AsyncResult.asyncContext](../../reference/shared/asyncresult.asynccontext.md)|Access your user-defined  **object** or value, if you passed one as the _asyncContext_ parameter.|

 ## Design considerations

-###Remarks
-- An Office add-in may have only 1 dialog open at any time
+- An Office add-in can have only one dialog box open at any time.
-- Every dialog can be moved and resized by the user
+- Every dialog box can be moved and resized by the user.
-- Every dialog opens centered on the screen
+- Every dialog box is centered on the screen when opened.
-- Dialogs appear on top of the app and one another in order of being created
+- Dialog boxes appear on top of the host application and in the order in which they were created.

-###Use a dialog to
+Use a dialog box to:
-- Display authentication pages to collect user credentials
+- Display authentication pages to collect user credentials.
-- Display an error/progress/input screen from a ShowTaspane or ExecuteAction command
+- Display an error/progress/input screen from a ShowTaspane or ExecuteAction command.
-- Temporarily increase the real state the user needs to achieve a task
+- Temporarily increase the surface area that a user has available to complete a task.

-###Do not use a dialog to
-- Interact back and forth with a document.
+Do not use a dialog box to interact with a document.
 Use a taskpane instead.

-###Useful patterns
-See [Client Dialog](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Client_Dialog.md) in Office Add-in UX Design Patterns
+For a design pattern that you can use to create a dialog box, see [Client Dialog](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Client_Dialog.md) in the Office Add-in UX Design Patterns repo on GitHub.